pjanec/dirigent/README.md

 The application from the plan are initially assigned the state 'not launched'.

 The launch order of all apps form the plan is determined.
 The result is a sequence of so called launch waves.
-A wave contains applications whose dependencied have been satisfied by the previous launch wave.
+A wave contains applications whose dependencies have been satisfied by the previous launch wave.
 The first wave comprises apps that do not depend on anything else.
 In the next wave there are apps dependent on the apps from the previous wave.

 The waves are launched sequentially one after another until all apps from all waves have been launched.